DudLab/datapak/README.md

-`filepathp` is the directory for `task1/DataBuffer/positiondata` setting `opalt` to 1 adds opal model simulation to user choice over time(trials) graph; setting it to 0 turns it off `acv` is the initial ac value for the OPAL model simulation setting `trajec` =1 gets test subject choice data (their choice /rightorwrong) from the trajectory analysis setting `trajec` =0 gets test subject choice data (their choice /rightorwrong)from task 1's online sorter
+`filepathp` is the directory for `task1/DataBuffer/positiondata` setting `opalt` to 1 adds opal model simulation to user choice over time(trials) graph; setting it to 0 turns it off `acv` is the initial ac value for the OPAL model simulation setting `trajec = 1' gets test subject choice data (their choice /rightorwrong) from the trajectory analysis setting `trajec = 0' gets test subject choice data (their choice /rightorwrong)from task 1's online sorter

 Do not mix up versions of the task; example data